harrystech/kontrast/README.md

 ## Basic Configuration

-Here's all the config you need to get started (and it's already created by the generator!):
+Here's all the config you need to get started:

 	Kontrast.configure do |config|
 		# Set your test and production domains